 The other two locations, the Executive Lounge and the Breakfast Restaurant, are locations for endless food and drinks.

-Hilton Paris Opera is a historic hotel worth a stay.
-It is definitely a quick access for travellers as it is centrally located near the shopping centers, restaurants and major tourist attractions.
-However, please take note that like most Paris hotels there is no swimming pool nor spa here, but the 24/7 gym is well-equipped.
+Hilton Paris Opera is definitely a quick access for travellers as it is centrally located near the shopping centers, restaurants and major tourist attractions.

 However, we found that its facilities are 4-star.
 There was no swimming pool in the hotel, the fitness gym, although fully-equipped, was quite average and the executive lounge was small and looks ordinary.